Charcuterie Board appetizer at a wedding

 Planning the Bar

-Ah, the bar — this can be a tricky part of the budget, but also one of the most fun.
-Here are the wedding bar styles to consider:
+The bar can be one of the trickiest parts of the budget to plan, but it is also one of the most fun.
+Here are the wedding bar styles to consider.

-- Limited Bar: Just beer, wine, and maybe one or two cocktails.
+• Limited Bar: Just beer, wine, and maybe one or two cocktails.
 This is still fun, but possibly more affordable.
-I say possibly because guests will still drink, and it can still have a large price tag.
+I say “possibly” because guests will still drink, and it can still carry a high price tag.
 You can calculate how many drinks you think each guest may have and multiply by the number of drinks for the evening.
 (A good rule of thumb is 1.5 drinks per guest for the first hour and then 1 drink per hour per guest after that.)
 But in the end, this is just a guess.

-- Cash Bar: Guests pay for their drinks.
-Not always popular, but a good option if you’re on a tight budget
+• Cash Bar: Guests pay for their drinks.
+Not always popular, but a good option if you’re on a tight budget.
+Be sure to let guests know in advance.

-The traditional wedding cake is still a staple in most weddings; however, we see many variations of this.
+The traditional wedding cake remains a staple in most weddings; however, I see many variations on it.

 Having a small cake for cutting and photos can cut down on the cost a little (less cake that needs to be skillfully decorated).
 You would then have sheet cakes for the staff to cut and serve to the guests.